-Loughborough is a centrally located Market and University Town, situated just off J23 of the M1.
+Loughborough is a centrally-located Market and University Town, situated just off J23 of the M1.

-Surrounded by beautiful countryside, our town is ideally based for visitors to explore Charnwood and its great parks, including Charnwood Forest and Bradgate Park which is home to the ruins of Bradgate House, birthplace of Lady Jane Grey who was Queen of England in 1554 for just nine days!
+Surrounded by beautiful countryside, our town is ideally based for visitors to explore Charnwood and its great parks, including Charnwood Forest and Bradgate Park, which is home to the ruins of Bradgate House, birthplace of Lady Jane Grey who was Queen of England in 1554 for just nine days!

-Loughborough offers a great shopping experience, with big names such as TK Maxx, New Look, Topshop and Next, sitting side by side with an eclectic mix of independent boutiques.
-You will find all the big names in the Carillon and The Rushes Shopping Centres and across our pedestrianised Market Place.
+Loughborough offers a great shopping experience, with big names such as TK Maxx, New Look, Topshop and Next sitting side by side with an eclectic mix of independent boutiques.
+You will find all the big names in the Carillon Court and The Rushes Shopping Centres and across our pedestrianised Market Place.

-But wander a little further or turn a corner and you will find yourself amongst a mix of eclectic boutiques, cafes, gift shops and eateries.
+But wander a little further or turn a corner and you will find yourself amongst a mix of eclectic boutiques, cafés, gift shops and eateries.
 Look out for these areas:

 Eating and Drinking